Questions and answers about Managed Service for PostgreSQL

 Yes, backup is enabled by default.
-For PostgreSQL, a full backup is performed once a day with all DB cluster transaction logs saved.
+For PostgreSQL, a full backup is performed once a day, saving all the database cluster transaction logs.
 This allows you to restore the cluster state to any point in time during the backup storage period, except for the last 30 seconds.

 By default, backups are stored for seven days.

 When is backup performed?
 Is a DB cluster available during backup?

 The backup window is an interval during which a full daily backup of the DB cluster is performed.
 The backup window is from 01:00 a.m. to 05:00 a.m.
 (UTC+3).

 Clusters remain fully accessible during the backup window.